wVibzz/DeadByDaylight-Auto-Skill-Check/README.md

 # DBD Auto SKill Check Script Version 2.0.1
 ### Update 2.0.1 Notes:
-Improved consistency of skill checks
+* Improved consistency of skill checks
+* Current Issue: Depending on where you look the skill checks will not work

 ### NEW IN VERSION 2.0.0: BETTER SEARCH ALGORITHM
 * Searches the circle for the perfect zone